 From daycare and after-school programs to nannies and other expenses, life insurance policies can help cover the cost of childcare.
 If your beneficiary is also taking care of an aging parent or other dependent, a life insurance death benefit could help with those costs, too, if you pass away.

 Medical expenses and long-term care

-Many life insurance policies provide an accelerated death benefit rider, which provides the policyholder with access to a portion of their death benefit prior to their passing if they’ve been diagnosed with a terminal illness.
-This helps you pay for medical expenses while you’re still alive, reducing the financial burden on your loved ones after your passing.
+While life insurance is primarily used to provide financial support for your loved ones, you can sometimes use your policy to your benefit.
+Life insurance with living benefits provides options for you to use your life insurance coverage while you are still alive.
+There are different types of living benefits you can choose from, based on your needs.
+For example, many companies offer an accelerated death benefit rider, which provides you with access to a portion of your death benefit prior to your passing if you’ve been diagnosed with a terminal illness.
+This may help you pay for medical expenses while you’re still alive, reducing the financial burden on your loved ones after your passing.

 Leaving a legacy

-- Fraud: Life insurance policies come with a contestability period, which is usually a two-year period following the date from which your policy goes into effect.
-If you pass away during this time and your insurer discovers that you misrepresented something on your application, your beneficiaries may be denied their payout claim.
-Most of the time, contestability periods only come into effect if the policyholder has died under suspicious circumstances; however, any misrepresentation can cause a claim denial, so it’s important to ensure all information entered in your application is accurate.
+- Fraud: Life insurance policies come with a contestability period.
+This is usually a two-year period following the date your policy starts.
+If you pass away during this time and your insurer discovers that you intentionally misrepresented something on your application, your beneficiaries may be denied the payout.

-- Exclusions: While rare, some insurance carriers provide exclusions that identify specific circumstances in which a policyholder’s beneficiary may not be eligible to receive a payout, such as if the policyholder dies as a result of a hazardous activity.
-Exclusions most commonly apply to deaths caused due to piloting an aircraft; however, there may be other exclusions stipulated in your policy depending on where you live in the U.S. Be sure to carefully review your policy to understand if you may be considered an at-risk policyholder.
+- Exclusions: While rare, some insurance carriers include exclusions that identify specific circumstances in which your beneficiary may not be eligible to receive a payout, such as if the policyholder dies as a result of a hazardous activity.
+Exclusions most commonly apply to deaths caused by risky professions or hobbies; however, there may be other exclusions stipulated in your policy.
+Be sure to review your policy to understand your specific coverage.